dgutierr/dashbuilder-demo/README.md

         Java(TM) SE Runtime Environment (build 1.6.0_35-b10)
         Java HotSpot(TM) 64-Bit Server VM (build 20.10-b01, mixed mode)"

-* Set the JAVA_HOME environment variable pointing to the JDK installation directory.

-        $ export JAVA_HOME=/usr/java/jdk1.6.0

-* Execute the start-demo.sh script for linux environments or start-demo.bat for windows environments.
+* Execute the start-demo.sh script for linux environments

         $ cd <target_directory>/dashbuilder-demo
         $ ./start-demo.sh

-   or

-        C:\ cd <target_directory>\dashbuilder-demo
-        start-demo.bat

   NOTE: The application uses an auto-deployable embedded H2 database which it's automatically created when you start the app for the very first time.
 The database initialization procedure it takes a few minutes.
 Furthermore, you should